Open-NC/Are-We-Represented/README.md

 # Are We Represented?
-This is the project center for the _Are We Represented?_ work.
-This is the repository that will be used to post issues, create documentation, etc. Additional repositories may be created for code, data and other resources associated with the project.
+This is the project center that will be used to post issues, create documentation, etc. Additional repositories may be created for code, data and other resources associated with the project.

 ## Purpose